pbuckner/x-plane_plugins/XPython/docs/source/development/modules/commands.rst

   The callbacks have the same signature, taking ``phase`` and ``duration`` and do not return a value.

-  Because callbacks are computationaly expensive, if you don't need a callback, set it to ``None``.
+  Because callbacks are computationally expensive, if you don't need a callback, set it to ``None``.

 .. py:function:: filter_command(name, filter)